ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 We use *nestedContainer(keyedBy:forKey:)* to decode nested objects from the payload.
 The return type of this function is a new container holding the nested properties.
 From there we just need to decode its properties using the respective keys.

 ## Conclusion

 It's really easy to use Codable (or Decodable to be more precise) to decode JSON data, and it provides great flexibility when it comes to dealing with nested objects/properties.
 We've also seen how simple it is to keep writing our model objects using idiomatic Swift, even if the JSON payload uses different styles such as snake case or others.

+In the [second part]({% post_url 2019-06-12-codable-by-example-part-2 %}) of this series, we'll see how to decode more complex JSON payloads containing nested arrays.

 Thanks for reading!